AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 full set of symbols defined by all the executables associated with the provided execution traces.

-The :ref:`oroutines` section later in this chapter provides guidelines and tools to help constructing the relevant list of names to pass to :option:`--routines`.
-Prior to this, the coming sections now describe the :ref:`available report formats <oreport-formats>`, then provide more details regarding :ref:`ocov-insn` and :ref:`ocov-branch`.
+The :ref:`oroutines` section later in this chapter provides guidelines and tools to help constructing the relevant list of names for :option:`--routines`.
+Prior to this comes a section describing the :ref:`available report formats <oreport-formats>`, then more details regarding :ref:`ocov-insn` and :ref:`ocov-branch`.

 .. _oreport-formats: